lepisma/lepisma.github.io/_posts/2016-08-25-evidence-abuse.md

 Consider climate change.
 Established observations [say](http://climate.nasa.gov/vital-signs/global-temperature/) that the temperature is increasing globally over the years.
-Assume we have to understand and communicate this observation to the masses.
+Say we have to understand and communicate this observation to the masses.
 We start by creating a model that explains the observation.
 Now the analysts choose their weapon of choice and create models with various levels of abstractions.
 Some go with hard atmospheric sciences, some believe we are in a simulation and go with that, some work using human morality and some with religion.

-Next onto communication.
+Next, onto communication.
 Most of the frameworks have certain techniques to abstract away their finest models so as to reach a wider audience.
 A common method is used by religions in many practical cases which reduces their model abstractions to simple human morality.
 When a writer tries to tell people about